Tom Dougherty, CEO – Stealing Share

 As Justice Samuel Alito wrote, “Congress can regulate sports gambling directly.
 But if it elects not to, each state is free to act on its own.”

 Because states are acting quickly.
 New Jersey, which brought the case to the Supreme Court, and Delaware are already passing bills to allow it.
-Connecticut, Iowa, Mississippi, New York, Pennsylvania and West Virginia stand right behind them.
+Connecticut, Iowa, Mississippi, New York, Pennsylvania and West Virginia stand in line right behind them.
 And a handful of others are moving toward similar legislation.

 “But if I were the NCAA, I’d start thinking about how to lessen the incentive for a college athlete to cheat for a quick buck.”